heptarch/heptarch.github.io/projects.md

 the system it served, they could afford to fail.
-They could afford to let researchers be themselves, rather than corporate peons, and good management directed that idiosyncratic energy---the foxes and the hedgehogs, the goofballs and geniuses and jerks---into productive channels.
+They could afford to let researchers be themselves, rather than corporate peons, and good management directed that idiosyncratic energy---the foxes and the hedgehogs, the goofballs and jerks---into productive channels.